very-amused/cs302-final/README.md

 Charles, Larry, and Keith were present.
 We discussed what final touches needed to be added to our game and split up to work.
 Charlie would start on the collision detection while Larry works on moving the starting positions of the hole and ball.
 Keith would work on making the ball movement more realistic, which is what he has been tasked with this entire time and still hasnt done.

+# How to run/compile
+clone repo into VS
+SFML Must be downloaded and linked to the project Properties->C/C++->General-> add sfml include to additional include directories Properties->Linker->Generl-> add sfml lib to additional library directories run the program